-Grant recipients will required to comply with all applicable provisions of 2 CFR 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards and the USDA-AMD General Terms and Conditions.
+Grant recipients will required to comply with all applicable provisions of 2 CFR 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards and the USDA-AMS General Terms and Conditions (updated April 2025).
 Recipients will also be required to comply with all applicable federal statutes and regulations listed in USDA-AMS's General Terms and Conditions.